-A partnership with MHM Wesley nurse in Poteet leads to a Feeding the Community Day, reaching about 80 families that can now have fresh vegetables.
-The Wesley nurse in Pleasanton and I partner with many programs including General Nutrition, MyPlate and Eating Healthy on a Budget.
+A partnership with MHM Wesley nurse in Poteet led to several youth healthy nutrition programs.
+A partnership with the Wesley nurse in Pleasanton produced other community programs including General Nutrition, MyPlate and Eating Healthy on a Budget.

-With the Better Living for Texans program and a partnership with Las Freses Choose Healthy was offered with their kid's camp.
-Teaching healthy snacks with the smoothie bike with Las Freses and Baptist Church daycare.
+With the Better Living for Texans program and a partnership with Las Fresas Poteet, Choose Healthy was offered at their summer kid's camp, teaching healthy snack preparation and conducting exercises with the smoothie bike.

 FABLOW AgriLife is a multi-county collaboration between the FCH agents of Frio, Atascosa, Bandara, and Wilson County and part of Texas A&M AgriLife Extension's Family & Community Health.
-Together we help Texans better their lives through science-based educational programs designed to improve the overall health and wellness of individuals, families, and communities.
-Our goal is to implement and promote Better Living for Healthy Texans, another FCH program by addressing health and wellness topics through online content.
-We have received several awards for our digital newsletter, and Social Media content at the state and national levels.
-This year we won first place at the National Level for our Online programing and presented at the National Family and Community Consumer Science FABLOW We are very proud to have virtual newsletters with 25 subscribers and 3,000 views along with the educational videos produced by FABLOW.
+Together they assist Texans better their lives through science-based educational programs designed to improve the overall health and wellness of individuals, families, and communities.
+FABLOW's goal is to implement and promote Better Living for Healthy Texans, another FCH program by addressing health and wellness topics through online content.
+FABLOW has received several awards for our digital newsletter, and Social Media content at the state and national levels.
+In 2022, FABLOW won first place at the National Level for Online programing and presented at the National Family and Community Consumer Science Convention.